 Make the most of being able to take your manual into the test.
 Make your notes in the book!

-There is plenty of space inside the cover or on key pages.
+There is plenty of space inside the cover or on key pages (and you are allowed to annotate your book).
 Highlight what you need to highlight.
 Draw out any tables or process diagrams that would act as a quick reference on exam day.

 Note: PDF versions were allowed during the open book examination in the worst of the pandemic, but that is no longer the case.
 It’s print manuals only now.